 Sorting Out the Obvious

 As always, the best approach is to work from the known, or fairly obvious, to the unknown.
 In interpreting this figure, given his function as a classicized fool, what defines him as a fool?
 There are five inescapably ludicrous elements.
 First, replacing the warrior's helmet with the helmet-shaped snail is inherently foolish.
 That is, even taken out of context, and regardless of any further significance it might have, it's just silly.
 Likewise, his prodigal weaponry is an unmanageable and clumsy burden, another sight gag that requires little thought to be appreciated.
-The pike and halberd in his left hand, the rondel dagger in his right, the several swords he is wearing and the one he has dropped, combine to constitute an absurdity.
+The pike and halberd in his left hand, the rondel dagger in his right, a shield on his back and another at his left hip, the several swords he is wearing and the one he has dropped, combine to constitute an absurdity.
 Third, the g-shaped whatzits harassing the Fool are a kind of annoyance and indignity that is appropriate to the depiction of a fool.
 Fourth, we have the exposed genitals of the Leber-Rouen Fool and, last but not least, his uncontrolled urination (streaming onto the sword he has fumbled) as he strides along.

 With that quick, simple, and superficial examination, we understand the gist of the Leber-Rouen Fool card: the subject is classicized by making him a Roman soldier, and the details are used to make a mockery of him—a fool.
 There is significantly more, most obviously the motto, but we already understand how this card fits into the deck described in the previous post.
 What else is reasonably clear, or even obvious?